 - Mix in with the avocados 2 TBS chopped fresh cilantro, crushed garlic and 1 TBS lime juice.
 Add half of reserved diced jalapeño and set aside.

-- For the pico de gallo, dice tomatoes and mix in a bowl with chopped red onions, 1 TBS chopped cilantro, 1 tsp lime juice and remaining diced jalapeños.
+- For the pico de gallo, dice tomatoes and mix in a bowl with chopped red onions, 1 TBS chopped cilantro, 1 teaspoon lime juice and remaining diced jalapeños.
 Set aside.

 - When nachos are done, top with guacamole, sour cream, pico de gallo, remaining cilantro.